DSPS: Differentiable Stellar Population Synthesis: Discussion

 \subsection{Computational Benefits of JAX Implementation}

 In this paper, we have developed DSPS: a JAX-based implementation of many of the standard calculations of stellar population synthesis.
 The individual model evaluations in DSPS are quite efficient, as our code inherits the performance benefits of JAX, which is one of the highest-performance libraries used in contemporary deep learning.
 Using the automated vectorization features of JAX, we have carried out a simple benchmarking experiment motivated by the simulation-based forward-modeling applications that are our principal science target.
 We performed the following operations in each iteration of our benchmarking experiment, repeating the sequence ten times and taking the median of the runtimes as our timing estimate: \ben \item We used \dstar to generate star formation histories for $10^5$ galaxies at $z=0;$ \item we used DSPS to calculate photometric fluxes through six LSST-like optical bands; \item we applied a simple color cut to select galaxies with red colors in the resulting population; \item we evaluated a histogram on $r$-band magnitude of the color-cut sample. \een This set of computational steps mimics the basic operations used in a simulation-based forward model of the luminosity function of a color-selected galaxy sample.
-On the \href{https://www.lcrc.anl.gov/systems/resources/swing/}{Swing} machine at Argonne, the computation with DSPS took 3.1 CPU-minutes on a single Intel Xeon E5 processor; the same computation requires $\sim85$ CPU-minutes using FSPS \citep{conroy_gunn_white_2009_fsps1,conroy_gunn_2010_fsps3}.
+On the \href{https://www.lcrc.anl.gov/systems/resources/swing/}{Swing} machine at Argonne, the computation with DSPS took 3.1 CPU-minutes on a single Intel Xeon E5 processor; the same computation requires $\sim15$ CPU-minutes using FSPS \citep{conroy_gunn_white_2009_fsps1,conroy_gunn_2010_fsps3}.
 Repeating the calculation using an NVIDIA A100 GPU on Swing required only 2.4 seconds of wall-clock time.
-Thus relative to standard SPS codes, using DSPS provides a factor of $\sim20$ speedup on a CPU, and a factor of over 1000 on a modern GPU.\footnote{In this benchmarking exercise, we have used tabulations of $\lssp(\lambda)$ based on MILES \citep{falcon_barroso_etal11_miles_update}, but we note that these absolute runtimes depend on the wavelength resolution of the underlying collection of SSPs.}
+Thus relative to standard SPS codes, for this calculation using DSPS provides a factor of $\sim5$ speedup on a CPU, and a factor of 375 on a modern GPU.\footnote{In this benchmarking exercise, we have used tabulations of $\lssp(\lambda)$ based on MILES \citep{falcon_barroso_etal11_miles_update}, but we note that these absolute runtimes depend on the wavelength resolution of the underlying collection of SSPs.} Even though FSPS is a mature library written in Fortran, these gains are significant even on a CPU due to the automatic vectorization features of JAX, which optimizes the memory layout of the computation in accord with the available resource.
+On a GPU these gains are particularly dramatic because we have formulated our SPS calculations in terms of linear algebra operations, and GPU hardware is extremely efficient at so-called SIMD calculations, in which the same instructions are applied to multiple data in parallel.
+We note that these vectorized operations can be memory-intensive, and so DSPS is better able to leverage these performance gains on high-performance computing machines with large memory resources.